droofner/coin_changer_kata/readme.md

-Testing for 10 cents to return a dime so I wrote another if statement saying if cents >= 10 the hash would return a dime which is = 10 cents next I tested for 11 cents to return 1 dime and 1 penny I changed the code by add cents to remove the dime then put the rest of the change
+Testing for 10 cents to return a dime so I wrote another if statement saying if cents >= 10 the hash would return a dime which is = 10 cents next I tested for 11 cents to return 1 dime and 1 penny I changed the code by add cents to remove the dime then put the rest of the change I ran a test for 16 cents to return 1 dime, 1 nickel, 1 penny and it worked